If you need to make a little extra money, check out these ideas and learn how to make $100 a day to boost your budget.

 It isn’t a dream world – you can, in fact, get paid for your thoughts!
 Focus groups usually take 1-2 hours and consist of answering questions about a specific product or sometimes subjects such as politics.
 These sessions can take place in person or online.

 Another alternative is to take online surveys.
 These tend to pay less, ranging from cents to more than $100, depending on the depth of the study.
-Good survey websites include Survey Junkie or L&E Research.
+Good survey sites include Survey Junkie or L&E Research.

 5. Deliver Items

-For sociable people, working for a driving service such as Uber or Lyft allows you to drive around town in your free hours.
+For sociable people, working for a driving service such as Uber or Lyft allows you to drive other people around town in your free hours.
 On a busy night, you can make well over $100.

 Finally, Amazon’s Flex program allows you to use your vehicle to deliver packages.
-You use your own phone and set your own hours.
+You use your phone and set your own hours.

 6. Become a Virtual Assistant